Burnden Park: History

 The club's directors had decided by 1992 that it would be difficult to convert Burnden Park into an all-seater stadium adequate for a club of Bolton's ambition.
 They were members of the new Division Two (which was known as the Third Division until the creation of the Premier League) but the club wanted to build a stadium to meet these requirements in the event of promotion to Division One and ultimately the Premier League.

 The last Wanderers game played at the historic ground was against Charlton Athletic on 25 April 1997.
 Bolton, who were already promoted as Division One champions, defeated Charlton 4–1 after being 1–0 down at half time.
 Whites' legend John McGinlay, who scored more than 100 goals in five years with the club, scored the final goal shortly before Bolton received their trophy and the crowd united in singing Auld Lang Syne.

 It was decided to build a new multimillion-pound 25,000-seater stadium (later raised to nearly 29,000) – the Reebok Stadium – six miles from Burnden Park at the Middlebrook development.
 The move took place in 1997, bringing an end to 102 years of football at Burnden Park.

+On 20 May 1998, a massive fire swept through the stadium.
+Neighbours called the fire brigade around 8pm, with the Manchester Road stand well alight by the time they arrived.
+Initial investigations suggested that the fire may have started on the terraces, with around 60 fire fighters dispatched to tackle the blaze which destroyed the Manchester Road stand, leaving what used to be "home" to thousands of Bolton Wanderers supporters nothing more than a burned-out empty shell.

 Burnden Park disaster

 On 9 March 1946, the club's home was the scene of the Burnden Park disaster, which at the time was the worst tragedy in British football history.
-33 Bolton Wanderers fans were crushed to death, and another 400 injured, in an FA Cup quarter-final second leg tie between Bolton and Stoke City.
-There was an estimated 85,000-strong crowd crammed in for the game, at least 15,000 more than the ground's capacity.
+During an FA Cup quarter-final second leg tie between Bolton and Stoke City, 33 Bolton Wanderers fans were crushed to death, and another 400 injured.
+There was an estimated 85,000-strong crowd crammed in for the game, which was at least 15,000 more than the ground's capacity.
 The disaster led to Moelwyn Hughes's official report, which recommended more rigorous control of crowd sizes.

 Outside football

 The railway embankment of Burnden Park was seen in the 1962 film A Kind of Loving, starring Alan Bates and June Ritchie.
-Part of the Arthur Askey film The Love Match was also filmed at Burnden Park in the early 1950s.
+Part of the Arthur Askey film, The Love Match, was also filmed at Burnden Park in the early 1950s.
 A painting of Burnden Park in 1953 by L. S. Lowry, Going to the Match, was bought for £1.9 million by the Professional Footballers' Association (PFA) in 1999.

-Redevelopment

-For some years after the stadium's closure, the site suffered.
-Travellers camped in the car park of the derelict Normid superstore and Burnden Park itself fell into disrepair, with demolition not taking place until two years after the last match had been played.

-There is now an Asda superstore on the site, which opened in 2005 after taking over the Big W. The Asda store identifies itself with Burnden Park by having a number of extremely large photographs of the former stadium and players, placed high above the checkouts.
-Also on the site are a Co-operative travel, a Subway, a Greggs and a Johnson's Cleaners adjacent to Manchester Road.
+It is now in the collection of The Lowry arts centre in Salford.